Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 * An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
 * An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.
 * This scenario assumes that you are running Azure ML Workbench on Windows 10 or MacOS with Docker engine locally installed.
-* To run scenario with remote docker, provision Ubuntu Data Science Virtual Machine (DSVM) by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
+* To run scenario with remote Docker container, provision Ubuntu Data Science Virtual Machine (DSVM) by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 We recommend using a virtual machine with at least 8 cores and 28 Gb of memory.
 * To run this scenario with Spark cluster, provision HDInsight cluster by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql).
 We recommend having a cluster with at least four worker nodes and at least 28 Gb of memory in each node.
 To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-resource-manager) and editing the definitions in "custom spark defaults" section.
 * Create Azure storage account that is used for storing dataset.
 You can find instructions for creating storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).